 Table sugar is pure white crystalline sucrose usually extracted from sugar cane or sugar beets.

-It has no nutritive value and in many ways is more like a drug than a food.
+It is intensively processed, has no nutritive value, and in many ways is more like a drug than a food.

 To understand how sucrose impacts you and your mood, we need to take a look at its two components, glucose and fructose.

 While glucose and fructose are structurally very similar, they behave differently in the body.